 Conventional Solar PV Panels: A bit of background

 As Mike Tomassi, International Business Development Director of System Photonics explained in a talk he gave at the Solar in Building Design and Construction (SBDC) Conference held in London 24 Sept 2010, the solar modules that we think of as ‘conventional’ were never intended to be used as building components.
-Instead, they have been designed for power conversion efficiency and price-competitiveness.
+Instead, they have been designed for power conversion efficiency and price competitiveness.
 Fortunately, their sturdiness and modularity, plus the industry’s history and experience working with them, means that these modules can be retrofitted onto older homes with relative ease and significant confidence that they will function properly.
 Nevertheless, it would be difficult to find proponents of these panels for their aesthetics.
-In fact, one of the main criticisms ordinarily leveled against solar panels (by architects, at least) is their unsightly appearance.
-On top of their visually unappealing nature, a number of functional issues make them less than ideal: they are difficult to make waterproof, they aren’t designed to be self-cleaning, and most of them were not manufactured with the idea of future recycling in mind.
+One of the main criticisms ordinarily levelled against solar panels (by architects, at least) is their unsightly appearance.
+On top of their visually unappealing nature, several functional issues make them less than ideal: they are difficult to make waterproof, they aren’t designed to be self-cleaning, and most of them were not manufactured with the idea of future recycling in mind.
 Future advances in the solar power industry will deal with these issues and ensure that modules can be smoothly integrated into design and construction: BIPV.

 BIPV: Energy efficiency teams up with energy generation

-This kind of ‘outside-the-box’ but eminently sensible thinking with regard to solar power will help PV on its march toward grid-parity.
-As most of the SBDC Conference speakers were keen to point out, solar power modules that perform multiple functions or that replace other materials in a structure will save on the cost of construction, even if the cost of using the PV-capable replacements is higher than the conventional materials.
-The Solarseeds blog refers to a comment by Dr. Douglas Dudis, a researcher with the US Air Force Research Laboratory, Materials and Manufacturing Directorate, who at the ASES (American Solar Energy Society) 2007 Solar Conference stated that, along with material availability issues and high labour requirements involved in PV technology manufacturing, a major factor contributing to PV’s relative unaffordable nature compared to conventional energy sources was lack of building integration.
+This kind of ‘outside-the-box’ but eminently sensible thinking about solar power will help PV on its march toward grid parity.
+As most of the SBDC Conference speakers were keen to point out, solar power modules that perform multiple functions or that replace other materials in a structure will save on the cost of construction, even if the cost of using PV-capable replacements is higher than the conventional materials.
+The Solarseeds blog refers to a comment by Dr Douglas Dudis, a researcher with the US Air Force Research Laboratory, Materials and Manufacturing Directorate, who at the ASES (American Solar Energy Society) 2007 Solar Conference stated that along with material availability issues and high labour requirements involved in PV technology manufacturing, a major factor contributing to PV’s relative unaffordable nature compared to conventional energy sources was lack of building integration.
 So the next question is, in what ways can integration happen?